Our Spaces

 From the historic Valentine Mercantile to a growing collection of West Texas venues, Desert Assembly offers distinctive desert settings for weddings, corporate events, and private celebrations.
 Whether you choose the space as a blank canvas or trust our team to manage every detail, each gathering is set against the timeless beauty of Far West Texas.

-The grounds feature an outdoor stage in the old rodeo corral, with the original calf shed just behind that now serves as a private retreat for VIPs, talent, or wedding parties.
+The Valentine Mercantile features an outdoor stage in the old rodeo corral, with the original calf shed, now serving as a private retreat for VIPs, talent, or wedding parties.

 Inside, the Mercantile offers two indoor areas: one anchored by the original bank counter that doubles as a second stage, restrooms, and a great room ready to be shaped by your vision.